-- 5. A square of chicken wire or other metal fencing that will fit inside your mould
+- 5. A square of chicken wire or other metal fencing that will fit inside your mold

 Step 1: Spray Paint

 Using your matte white spray paint, paint one side of the beach glass you want to embed in your stone – the side that you want to be pushed into the concrete.
-If you don’t paint one side then the dark colour of the concrete will make your glass look dark and murky since the grey colour will come through the glass.
+If you don’t paint one side then the dark color of the concrete will make your glass look dark and murky since the grey color will come through the glass.

 Step 2: Cement

 Mix one part cement with 3.5 parts aggregate or use the material from the pre-mixed bag I have listed above.
-I used an large yoghurt container for measurement but the exact amounts will depend on the size of your own mould.
+I used an large yogurt container for measurement but the exact amounts will depend on the size of your own mold.
 Next, add enough water to make it wet but not soupy.
 If it’s too wet then the decorations will sink.

-Fill your mould half-way with your wet concrete mix then place the square of wire on top.
-Fill the rest of the mould with concrete and completely cover the wire.
+Fill your mold half-way with your wet concrete mix then place the square of wire on top.
+Fill the rest of the mold with concrete and completely cover the wire.
 This extra addition to the inside of your stone will give it more stability and help ensure it doesn’t split in the future.